dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-license-agreements-for-windows-pc-software-in-microsoft-intune.md

         `01-07001, 01-07001, Office agreements`

-    -   **Manually add agreement details** - Provide the following information, and then type the agreement number pairs in the **Authorization/Agreement number** and **License/Enrollment/Customer number** boxes.
-After you type both numbers, click the **Add pair** icon to save your numbers, and then optionally add a new pair.
+    -   **Manually add agreement details**.
+Provide the following information, and then type the agreement number pairs in the **Authorization/Agreement number** and **License/Enrollment/Customer number** boxes.
+After you type both numbers, choose the **Add pair** icon to save your numbers, and then optionally add a new pair.

         -   **Agreement name** - Specify a unique name for the agreement.